-Website: Website: http://www.sparinvest.eu/ o://www.sparinvest.eu/ apply its policy to all nuclear weapons producing companies regardless of their country of origin.
+We commend Sparinvest for adopting a public policy on nuclear weapons.
+We recommend Sparinvest apply its policy to all nuclear weapons producing companies regardless of their country of origin.
 We look forward to engaging with Sparinvest, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.